-A man named Michael Burke had created the site, which apparently received almost a million hits in the three days.
-Even staff at the Los Angeles County Sheriff’s Department received calls about the report.
+A man named Michael Burke had created the site, which apparently received almost a million hits in the three days it was up.
+Even staff at the Los Angeles County Sheriff's Department received calls about the report.
 Luckily for Hilton, she only served half her sentence and emerged unscathed.

 Steve from Blue's Clues died of an overdose.

-After Blue’s Clues actor Steve Burns left the children’s show, rumors about him spiraled out of control.
+After Blue's Clues actor Steve Burns left the children's show, rumors about him spiraled out of control.
 It turns out, Burns left the show because he was losing his hair, as HuffPost explains.
 But the internet claimed it was because he died of an overdose.
-The good news is, he’s alive and well—and pursuing a music career.
+The good news is, your pal Steve is alive and well—and pursuing a music career.

 Elvis Presley is still alive.